AllenInstitute/GeneOrthology/README.md

 |Tufted capuchin|Sapajus apella|9515|
 |Vaquita|Phocoena sinus|42100|

-Available speciesfrom this list are included in the downloadable csv file.
+Available species from this list are included in the downloadable csv file.

 #### Finding additional species with orthologs